 Men are far more likely to suffer a spinal cord injury than women.
 Since 2015, men have accounted for 78% of all spinal cord injuries.

-Motor vehicle crashes are the leading cause of spinal cord injury in America, accounting for 38.2%, followed by slips and falls at 32.3%, followed by violent trauma at 14.3%.
+Motor vehicle crashes are the leading cause of spinal cord injury in America, accounting for 38.2%, slips and falls at 32.3%, and violent trauma at 14.3%.
 Sports injuries account for 7.8%, and medical or surgical injuries account for 4.1%.

 The vast majority of people with spinal cord injuries are non-Hispanic white.
 This group accounts for 58.1% of total injuries since 2015.

 The costs associated with a spinal cord injury can be extreme.
-The report linked above notes that if a person age 50 were to receive a severe spinal cord injury that caused quadriplegia, the lifetime costs for medical treatment would be in excess of $2.8 million.
-If a person age 25 were to receive the same injury, their lifetime medical costs would be in excess of $5 million.
+The report linked above notes that if a person age 50 were to receive a severe spinal cord injury that caused quadriplegia, the lifetime costs for medical treatment would be over $2.8 million.
+If a person age 25 were to receive the same injury, their lifetime medical costs would be more than $5 million.

 Call Abel Law Firm Today for Free Consultation